suqingdong/markdown_converter/README.md

-# A user-friendly tool to convert markdown to html
+# A user-friendly tool for converting Markdown to HTML

 ## Installation